kaustubhnair02/OrionInternship-23/README.md

 ### Step 6: Model Training and Evaluation
 Once the model was selected, I split the dataset into training and testing sets.
 I trained the model on the training set and evaluated its performance on the testing set using metrics such as mean squared error (MSE) and R-squared.

-### Step 7: Model Deployment
-After achieving satisfactory model performance, I deployed the model to make predictions on new, unseen data.
-This involved saving the trained model and developing an interface to accept input features and provide house price predictions.

 ## 4. Experience
 During this summer internship, I had the opportunity to work on a real-world data science project and gain hands-on experience in various aspects of the data science lifecycle.
 It was a challenging yet rewarding experience that allowed me to apply my knowledge and skills in Python programming, data manipulation, exploratory data analysis, and machine learning.